 The Delaware Museum of Natural History enhances the visitor experience by hosting several traveling exhibits each year.
-This added benefit in the spacious Ederic Exhibit Hall broadens the scope of natural history content beyond what is covered in the Museum’s permanent displays.
-The changing material inspires specialized programming in the Education Division, with accompanying choices in summer camp and Young Explorers classes.
+This added benefit broadens the scope of natural history content beyond what is covered in the Museum’s permanent displays.
+The changing material inspires specialized programming in the Education Division, with accompanying choices in Summer Camp and education classes.

 The Science of Small

 The Nano Lab is a new engaging exhibit for family audiences about nanoscale science, technology, and engineering (nano).
 Visitors can discover the world at the nanoscale—a world so tiny it’s too small to see!
 This 400-square foot exhibition includes hands-on, interactive exhibits that invite exploration of nano phenomena and real world applications and implications.

 All of the following traveling exhibits are made possible through the generous support of:

 From a fossil bed deep within Colombia’s Cerrejón coal mine emerges Titanoboa, the largest snake ever found.
 This Paleocene reptile—from the epoch following the dinosaurs’ demise—stretches our concept of what a snake can be.
 At 48 feet, this mega snake was longer than a school bus and was at the top of the monster-eat-monster food chain.
 Organized by the Smithsonian Institution Traveling Exhibition Service in collaboration with the Smithsonian Tropical Research Institute, the Smithsonian Channel, and the Florida Museum of Natural History, Titanoboa: Monster Snake is an amazing look at a lost world and the incredible creatures that inhabited it.

 The Robot Zoo

 February 7 - May 25, 2015